 Take down key words and concepts, not sentences.

 Develop your own system of abbreviations or symbols (such as w/ for “with” or math symbols such as > or =) to take down key points.
-Here are some abbreviations to get you started from the English-Zone Web site.
+Here are some abbreviations to get you started.

 Listen for word clues from the teacher.

-Teachers often signal what’s important to note, using phrases such as “the three incidents that led to the War of 1812 were… …” Here are some examples of word clues.
+Teachers often signal what’s important to note, using phrases such as “the three incidents that led to the War of 1812 were…” Here are some examples of common lecture clues.